abhishesh/abhishesh.github.io/README.md

 Mechanical watches symbolize a blend of intricate craftsmanship, timeless design, and a nod to tradition.
 Their appeal lies not just in their functionality but also in the artistry and engineering behind their construction.
 These watches don't just tell time; they tell a story of heritage, skill, and precision, appreciated by those who value the beauty of mechanical complexity over digital simplicity.

 * I have a Tudor Black Bay that I really love and goes well with casuals and formals alike
-* Next on my to buy list is Rolex Explorer (black dial).
+* Next on my to buy list is Rolex Explorer.
 I like the simplicity and elegance it carries.

 **Coffee**
 love brewing expresso and have watched numerous [James Hoffmann](https://www.jameshoffmann.co.uk/) youtube videos during pandemic!
 Try to tweak my humble Delonghi coffee machine for the coarseness of grind and time to brew, whenever I lay my hands on a new variety of coffee beans.